railsbridge-boston/cookbook/past-workshops/coordinating-2014-september.md

 - *Sam Backus*: Sam has been writing software for 5 years.
 He learned Ruby and Ruby on Rails in Spring 2013 at Startup Institute Boston.
 He is working at his dream job at Cyrus Innovation as a software engineer and eXtreme Programming advocate.
 His hobbies include biking, yoga and nerdy boardgames.
 - *Gabe Berke-Williams*: Gabe Berke-Williams enjoys writing Ruby and teaching a bootcamp at thoughtbot.
 In his free time, he likes to eat ginger-flavored things and watch New Girl.
-- *Rachel Bookhout*: Rachel got her start with Ruby through Railsbridge and has never looked back.
+- *Rachel Bookhout*: Rachel got her start with Ruby through RailsBridge and has never looked back.
 She is currently attending Launch Academy.
 - *Daniel Choi*: Dan runs two software companies he co-founded in Boston.
-He is, proudly, a former co-organizer of Railsbridge Boston.
+He is, proudly, a former co-organizer of RailsBridge Boston.
 He is serious about programming.
 - *Chris Dolan*: Chris is a software engineer at LevelUp.
 He first started programming when he was 13, and hasn't stopped since.
 He enjoys guitar, comics, and skim boarding.
 Chris is also a professional shoelace knot maker.
 - *Stephen Eckenrode*: Stephen is a self-taught developer working at an EdTech startup downtown and is excited to help teach others to code!
 - *Amelia Fannin*: Amelia is a ruby programmer making my first steps in a career change from classical music.
 I love a good challenge, puzzles, gardening, and cooking.
 - *Decklin Foster*: Decklin Foster is an operations engineer at ActBlue.
 He got his first shell account in 1994 and has been using some flavor of UNIX ever since.
 He also loves Python, Clojure, and answering tricky Git questions.
 He lives in Watertown, MA with his wife and two cats.
-- *Alex Higuera*: Alex Higuera is a software engineer at CraveLabs, and a Railsbridge alum.
+- *Alex Higuera*: Alex Higuera is a software engineer at CraveLabs, and a RailsBridge alum.
 Her background is in electrical engineering, cultural anthropology, and neuroscience.
 She is a native New Yorker living in Cambridge, MA.
 - *Julissa Jansen*: Rails developer at ConstantContact.
 RailsBridge and Launch Academy alum.
 - *Insung Lee*: Insung majored in Informatics at Indiana Unviersity, and recent graduate from Dev Bootcamp NYC.
 I love helping out other people, and meet awesome people who share same interest.
 - *Shuang Liu*: Shuang started coding for fun in Python in 2013, is now an apprentice at Launch Academy.